dhis2/training-docs/content/android/tg_academy_setup.md

 ![](images/academy_setup/clone_program.png)

 1. Access program from the left side menu
-2. Select the [COPY] Immunization program
+2. Select the [COPY] Immunization program.
+This a copy of main Immunization program, but several elements, such as program rules and indicators that the participant needs to configure, have been deleted.
 3. Add in a prefix
 4. Leave the idx at 0-0 (this will just make one account for testing)
 5. Select "Android User" as the user template